scenarioo/scenarioo/docs/contribute/Development-Environment-Setup-on-Ubuntu.md

-# Dev Env Setup on Ubunut
+# Dev Env Setup on Ubuntu

 **There is a new setup with IntelliJ that we recommend to use now: [Development Environment with IntelliJ](Development-Environment-with-IntelliJ.md)**